 KONA HONU DIVERS FREQUENTLY ASKED QUESTIONS

 For your convenience certified divers and snorkelers meet directly at our boat in the marina.
 Electronic waivers must be signed prior to your arrival at the boat.
 Refer to your confirmation email for directions.

 It is recommended to bring a hat, sunglasses, towel, and a sweatshirt or jacket.
-Please bring reef safe sunscreen only.
+Please bring mineral sunscreen only.
 Please check your sunscreen for "benzones", if your sunscreen contains any benzones it is harmful to our reefs.
 Do NOT use it if you are getting in the ocean.
-We use, sell, and recommend Stream2Sea.
+We use, sell, and recommend Tropic Sport.

 If you need extra attention then what is typically given in a dive group, if you are feeling anxious or nervous, have trouble clearing your ears and need extra time to descend, need to work on buoyancy skills, want to do a gear familiarization for new equipment, working on achieving better air consumption, are uncomfortable in a dive group, or just want to go at your own pace.
 Based on availablity.